 - Use a formal salutation whether you personally know the contact person or not.

-- When there is a specific contact, address it to him or her.
+- When there is a specific contact, address it to that individual

-- If there is any question as to gender then use full name instead of Mr./Ms. (Example) Dear Chris Smith:
+- If you do not know the individual’s preferred pronouns then use their full name instead of Mr./Ms. (Example) Dear Chris Smith:

 3. Introductory Paragraph

 - Introduce yourself and reestablish a prior connection to the addressee if possible (e.g., “you may remember me from our discussion at the career fair”).

 - When applying for a specific position – State that you are applying for The Specific Position Title.
 Many companies have multiple job openings, so it is important to specify which job you are seeking.

 - When prospecting – State that you are seeking employment and have a strong interest in their organization or industry

 - When networking – State that you are seeking employment and was hoping they could help you connect with someone that is looking to hire someone with your qualifications.

 - Explain how you learned of the position because employers like to know.

 - Provide basic information about yourself and why you are interested in the position or working for the organization.
 Identify connections between your interests and the job, employer and/or industry.